This post contains affiliate links. If you buy through them, we earn a small commission at no extra cost to you.

 Pros

-• Constant Force friction mechanism holds both monitors exactly where you position them without any tools — lift, angle, and rotate each arm independently and it stays put, which matters during video calls when you need to reframe a camera or adjust for glare quickly
+- Constant Force friction mechanism holds both monitors exactly where you place them without tools — lift, angle, and rotate each arm independently and it stays, useful when adjusting for glare or reframing a webcam mid-call

-• Internal cable channels route all display cables through the arm housing, so nothing is visible between monitor and desk — the cable-free aesthetic is the primary reason this arm costs three times more than budget alternatives
+- Internal cable channels route all display cables through the arm housing — nothing visible between monitor and desk, the main reason this costs three times more than budget alternatives

-• Full six-axis movement per arm (tilt, swivel, rotate, and extend/retract) means you can configure portrait-landscape mixed setups, angled primary/secondary arrangements, or identical side-by-side at any height — the range of motion accommodates virtually any workflow configuration
+- Full six-axis movement per arm (tilt, swivel, rotate, extend/retract) supports portrait-landscape mixed setups, angled primary/secondary arrangements, or matched side-by-side at any height

 Cons

-• At $175-$215, this arm costs more than many budget monitors it will be holding — the quality premium is real, but buying two budget monitors and this arm can eat the entire dual monitor budget for some users
+- At $175-$215, this arm costs more than many budget monitors it will hold — buying two budget monitors plus this arm can consume the entire dual monitor budget

-• 27-inch maximum per arm is a firm limit — the arm will not reliably hold 32-inch monitors, and Ergotron's separate LX Vertical Stacking Arm is required for 32-inch or larger displays
+- 27-inch maximum per arm is a hard limit — will not reliably hold 32-inch monitors; Ergotron's LX Vertical Stacking Arm handles larger displays

-• Installation requires desk clamping and cable routing through the arm — setup takes 20-30 minutes for someone who hasn't done it before, compared to 5 minutes for a simple stand replacement
+- Installation involves desk clamping and routing cables through the arm — first-time setup takes 20-30 minutes versus 5 minutes for a simple stand swap

-The Ergotron LX is the correct answer if you want a dual monitor setup that stays exactly where you put it, looks clean, and doesn’t require a toolkit to adjust.
-The Constant Force mechanism makes one-handed repositioning frictionless, which sounds minor until you’re adjusting viewing angles around windows, video calls, and changing room light throughout the day.
+The Ergotron LX is right if you want a setup that stays exactly where you put it, looks clean, and never needs a toolkit to adjust.
+The Constant Force mechanism makes one-handed repositioning smooth — minor until you’re adjusting for window glare, reframing around a video call camera, or changing height between sitting and standing throughout the day.

 USB-C to DisplayPort Adapter for Laptop Users